Rudd-O/ansible-samples/roles/mailserver/README.md

 If the classifier has made a mistake, you can reclassify e-mails as ham or as spam by simply using your mail client as follows:

-Move them from the folder they are stored in, into the folder *Mark as spam* (for e-mail that was wrongly classified as proper e-mail) or into the folder *Mark as ham* (for e-mail wrongly classified as spam).
+Move them from the folder they are stored in, into the folder *SPAM* (for e-mail that was wrongly classified as proper e-mail) or into any other folder that isn't the *Trash* folder (for e-mail wrongly classified as spam).

-When you move mails to *Mark as spam*, the server automatically runs them through the `bogofilter` classifier again, telling the classifer to deem those messages as spam.
+When you move mails to *SPAM*, the server automatically runs them through the `bogofilter` classifier again, telling the classifer to deem those messages as spam.
 Then, the server files the e-mail into the *SPAM* folder.

-When you move mails to *Mark as ham*, the server automatically runs them through the classifier, deeming them as ham (not spam); immediately after that, the server runs the mail through the Sieve pipeline, which usually ends up with the mails being delivered to the *INBOX* folder (unless a rule in your own Sieve script dictates otherwise).
-Then, it marks the messages as unread (so you can quickly spot them in their destination folder).
+When you move mails out of *SPAM* the server automatically runs them through the classifier, deeming them as ham (not spam); immediately after that, the server saves the message in the destination folder.

 You'll discover quite quickly that `bogofilter` learns really well what qualifies as spam and what does not, according to your own criteria.
 It's